wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/readme.md

 ## Binary Format

-Transactions are stored on the blockchain in a binary format (byte representation).
+Transactions are stored on the blockchain in the binary format (byte representation).
 [Node extensions](/en/waves-node/extensions/) such as [gRPC server](/en/waves-node/extensions/grpc-server/) can work directly with data in binary format.

 The transaction signature and ID are also formed on the basis of the binary format.
 The guideline for generating a signature and ID is given in the [Cryptographic Practical Details](/en/blockchain/waves-protocol/cryptographic-practical-details#signing) article.